blue-marble/gridpath/doc/source/functionality.rst

 vice versa.

-After the system is “built”, the system should be simulated for the entire year (or years) using a production cost model to ensure that the decisions we made using representative time slices can operate reliably at every time point of the year.
+After the system is “built”, the system should be simulated for the entire year (or years) using a production-cost model to ensure that the decisions made using representative time slices produce a system that can operate reliably at every time point of the year.
 The production cost model takes a given electric system (similar to the Greening-the-Grid study that used the CEA plans) and solves the model to ensure demand equals supply, and all constraints like generator limits, transmission flows, ramp rates, and policy constraints are all met.

 Capacity-expansion and production cost models are therefore complementary.
 The former allows us to quickly explore many options for how the power